- Co-founder of Hull House, women's rights advocate, sociologist, pacifist, Progressive

 Addams was widely regarded as an important voice and conscience in this period known as the Progressive Era.
 Public opinion sharply changed when she fought against the entry of the United States in World War I. Throughout her life, an important tenant of Addams’s politics was pacifism.
 Addams was involved in the meeting of the International Congress of Women in 1915 at The Hague and she became a leader in the Women’s Peace Party and the Women's International League for Peace and Freedom.
 Addams’s resistance to the war and accounting of worldwide suffering were seen by many, including agents within the Federal Bureau of Investigation, as unpatriotic.

-In 1931, just a few years before her death in May of 1925, Addams was honored with a Nobel Peace Prize (shared with Nicholas Murray Butler).
+In 1931, just a few years before her death in May 1935, Addams was honored with a Nobel Peace Prize (shared with Nicholas Murray Butler).
 This came after a decade in which Addams was widely condemned for her pacifism.
 Addams may have found herself in Hull House, but the world was changed because she also used her voice so far outside of it, too.

 Hull House, 800 S. Halsted, Chicago, Illinois was listed on the National Register of Historic Places on October 15, 1966 and designated a National Historic Landmark on June 23.
 1965.
 The house and the dining room wing were documented by the Historic American Buildings Survey.